 A possible alternative is to use an E/M code – if the doctor administers the first dose during an education/counseling session.
 For this to be appropriate, the physician could explain how to take the tablet, what the possible reactions could be (including anaphylaxis), how to use an epinephrine auto-injector, and so forth.
-If the physician spends more than half the time in counseling and coordination of care, then an E/M code would fit.
+The physician must spend this time with the patient and should document all these items of medical care in the chart.

 E/M code means MORE than just giving the dose!

 Finally, sublingual immunotherapy tablets are not FDA-approved for anyone over the age of 65.
 As a result, Medicare doesn’t cover sublingual immunotherapy.